danila-initiative/telegram-bot-template/README.md

    - PRODUCTION_SSH_KEY - private key for SSH connection to your server
    - USER_BOT_TOKEN - token of the user production bot
    - TOKEN - GitHub token (see step 2)
+4. Change PROJECT_NAME envirinment in `deploy.yml`
-4. Add tag to your repository and deployment will start automatically (could check in Actions tab)
+5. Add tag to your repository and deployment will start automatically (could check in Actions tab)

 <br>